-- Encourage parents to fully support the policy as a vital contribution towards their child's education.
-All new parents are introduced to the Policy and information on attendance in the School Prospectus.
-It is also accessible on the School website. - Encourage the children to have a positive attitude towards attendance and punctuality so that they can retain this into adult life. - Celebrate good attendance by; - Issuing certificates for individual success termly - o Certificates for form groups weekly and termly - Prize draws every second term - End of year certificates and prize draw - o Privilege passes for first entry into the Galley. - Ensure that attendance is effectively monitored, using SIMs registration system, and absences are followed up promptly in accordance with this policy. - Communicate effectively with other agencies AAP, School Health, Traveller Education, Early Help, Social Services etc). - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence.
-(DFE guidance) - Ensure that all staff comply with the school policy and deal consistently with absence and punctuality. - Ensure attendance information is available for Governors and parents. - Share good practice with other schools. - Have procedures in place to help children settle back to school after a long absence.
+- Ensure that attendance is effectively monitored, using SIMs registration system, and absences are followed up promptly in accordance with this policy. - Communicate effectively with other agencies (AAP, School Health, Traveller Education, Early Help, Social Services etc). - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence.
+(DFE guidance) - Ensure that all staff comply with the school policy and deal consistently with absence and punctuality. - Provide training for staff in all matters of attendance - Ensure attendance information is available for Governors and parents. - Share good practice with other schools. - Have procedures in place to help children settle back to school after a long absence.
 It is important that on return from an unavoidable absence all pupils are made to feel welcome.
 This should include ensuring that the pupil is helped to catch up on missed work and brought up to date with any information that has been passed to the other pupils.
 The school will provide support on an individual basis which may include a personalised or individualised timetabled for an agreed time period.
 Any medical advice would be supported where possible. - Liaise with the LA and other relevant agencies promptly for those children whose health needs do not allow them to attend school (See Supporting Children with Medical Conditions policy for further details.)
 Medical-Policy-2021-23.pdf (thevictoryacademy.org.uk) - Make every effort to meet the individual needs of the pupils with SEND